krshirkoohi/gta-crime-sim/README.md

 ## Configuration
 The `crime_sim.ini` file allows you to specify which vehicles are considered stolen for the purposes of the callouts.
 Edit this file to include the vehicle model names, separated by commas.

-## Todo
-Police escort script, using a convoy of vehicles driving to a set location, with 'surprises' along the route.

 ### Example `crime_sim.ini`
 ```ini